Nuclear isospin asymmetry in $\alpha$ decays of heavy nuclei: Introduction

 Recent progress shows that the nuclear symmetry energy is well constrained both by experimental data and theoretical calculations at least near the normal nuclear density, and its effects have been investigated widely in various physical quantities of systems from nuclei to neutron stars~\cite{LCK08,RHL11,GCR11,TSCD12, LL12,DSS13}.
 Since far neutron-rich nuclei play a crucial role in understanding of exotic nuclear structure, it is important to see how the nuclear symmetry energy affects the $\alpha$ decay lifetimes~\cite{LCK08}.
 In principle, therefore, the nuclear symmetry energy should be considered in developing the effective $\alpha$ potential.
 Instead of invoking a complex microscopic calculation, however, we revisit the simple cluster model and modify the $\alpha$ particle potential by including the isospin asymmetry term.
 The model parameters are then fitted to the existing experimental data and they are used to predict the lifetimes of unknown elements.
 For a model based on more microscopic approach we also suggest a potential as a functional of proton and neutron densities relying on the Skyrme force model.
+In this approach, the isospin asymmetry effects affect both in nuclear potential and proton distribution so the penetration length depends on the unequal number of neutrons and protons.
+Compared with Yukawa type finite-range double folding model~\cite{RSB05, SCB07, RSB08}, our approach is based on zero-range nuclear force (see Appendix).
 Finally, we will discuss the modification of the empirical formula of Viola and Seaborg for $\alpha$ decay lifetimes by explicitly including the isospin asymmetry term.

 This paper is organized as follows.
 In Sec.~\ref{sec:theory}, we discuss the general features of the potential model for nuclear $\alpha$ decay.
 To investigate the nuclear isospin asymmetry effects, we first consider the square well potential and the Woods-Saxon potential, and then suggest a potential motivated by the Skyrme force model before we discuss the modification of the empirical Viola-Seaborg formula.
 The computed $\alpha$ decay lifetimes of heavy nuclei of $Z = 106$--$118$ are compared with existing experimental data in Sec.~\ref{sec:results}.
 We also present the predictions of $\alpha$ decay half-lives for superheavy elements in the range of $Z = 117$--$122$.
 Section~\ref{sec:summary} contains the summary and discussion.